 Let’s dive in.

-What Is Bidirectional Charging and How Does It Work?
+What is Bidirectional Charging and How Does it Work?

 Bidirectional charging, also known as peer-to-peer (P2P) and vehicle-to-vehicle (V2V) charging, refers to supplying electricity from your electric vehicle to another EV or grid.
-It’s known as bidirectional charging because it allows EVs to charge two ways:
+It’s known as bidirectional charging because it allows EVs to charge in two ways:

 - From the grid to the EV

-- In the opposite direction from the EV to the grid or another EV
+- In the opposite direction from the EV to the grid or another EV in V2V charging

-Aren’t Bidirectional Charging and Smart Charging the Same Thing?
+Isn’t Bidirectional Charging and Smart Charging the Same Thing?

 New EV owners can sometimes confuse bidirectional charging with smart charging.
 However, they’re different concepts.